dungrup/dungrup.github.io/_pages/about.md

   - /about.html
 ---

-I am a Computer Science researcher and Ph.D. candidate at North Carolina State University passionate about developing innovative systems that push the boundaries of computing at the edge.
-My current research focuses on creating accountable and secure systems for autonomous vehicles.
+Hello and welcome to my website!
+I'm a Computer Science researcher currently pursuing my Ph.D. at North Carolina State University.
+My current research passions lie in autonomous systems and robotics.

+While my work does involve the trending fields of AI, robotics, and autonomous vehicles, my specific focus is ensuring these systems are robust, accountable, and secure.
+Essentially, I'm dedicated to making sure tomorrow's robots are not only better but also operate safely when faced with malicious interference or unpredictable environmental conditions.

-I have nearly three years of professional experience, having worked with [KPIT](https://www.kpit.com) and [Analog Devices](https://www.analog.com/en/index.html).
-At KPIT, I contributed to the development of ADAS applications on various AI-capable embedded platforms.
-At Analog Devices, I was involved in the development and testing of device drivers for the SHARC+ cores of next-generation Digital Signal Processors.
+Before pursuing my Ph.D., I worked at [KPIT](https://www.kpit.com) where I developed ADAS applications for a top Japanese automotive company.
+I also interned at [Analog Devices](https://www.analog.com/en/index.html) where I was involved in device driver development for ADI's next-gen Digital Signal Processors (DSPs).
 I earned my Bachelor's degree in Electrical and Electronics Engineering from Manipal Institute of Technology (MIT), Manipal.